jonathanpoelen/manga-viewer/README.md

 `view.html` can be used [here](https://jonathanpoelen.github.io/manga-viewer) or downloaded with a right click on the link then "save link as...".

-Note that using it directly from the web server is less efficient and takes more memory.
+Note that using it directory from the web server is less efficient and takes more memory.
 For security reasons, a website does not access local disks and opening images stores them in memory in a format that takes up more space than the image itself.
 This is why it is best to download the file and open it from your machine.

 The keyboard and mouse shortcuts are available [here](https://jonathanpoelen.github.io/manga-viewer/shortcuts.html), with `htmlviewer -p` or the `F1` keyboard shortcut.

-Read `htmlviewer -h` or [this page](https://jonathanpoelen.github.io/manga-viewer/man.html) for more options.
+Read `htmlviewer -h` or the [online version](https://jonathanpoelen.github.io/manga-viewer/man.html) for more options.

 # Default input.conf